openid/fapi/fapi-2_0-security-profile.md

 **NOTE 2**:
 This document is structured to support a variety of grants to be used with the general requirements above.
-For example the client credentials grant or the  IBA grant [@CIBA].
+For example the client credentials grant or the CIBA grant [@CIBA].
 Implementers should note that as of the time of writing only the authorization code flow and CIBA flows have been through a detailed security analysis [@FAPI2SEC].